marychacia/tcgo-nov2024-challenge3/README.md

 # Technical Requirements
-Use programming language of your choice
+Use programming language of your choice.
+Use of AI is strictly prohibited for this challenge.

 # Challenge
 Using the Balance Bots input file, find the number of the bot that is responsible for comparing value-61 microchips with value-17 microchips.